emotion-js/emotion/packages/create-emotion-server/README.md

 > Create Server-Side-Rendering APIs for emotion instances

-`create-emotion-styled` allows you create various APIs for Server-Side Rendering with instances of emotion.
+`create-emotion-server` allows you create various APIs for Server-Side Rendering with instances of emotion.
 This is **only** needed if you use a custom instance of emotion from `create-emotion` and you want to do Server-Side Rendering.

 ```jsx
 import createEmotionServer from 'create-emotion-server'